viana-07/Tugas-orkom-8051-Arithmetic-Operation/README.md

-# 8051 Arithmetic Operation
+# 8051 Arithmetic Operations Using Intel 8051 Assembly Language

-Implementation of **8-bit** and **16-bit arithmetic operations using Intel 8051 Assembly Language**.
+## Overview

+This repository contains the implementation of basic arithmetic operations on the Intel 8051 microcontroller using Assembly language.
+The project was developed for the Computer Organization and Architecture course to demonstrate how arithmetic instructions are executed on an 8-bit architecture.

+The implemented operations include:

+- 8-bit Addition
+- 8-bit Subtraction
+- 8-bit Multiplication
+- 8-bit Division
+- 16-bit Addition
+- 16-bit Subtraction
+- 16-bit Multiplication (Software Routine)
+- 16-bit Division (Software Routine)

+The correctness of each program is verified through simulation using Oregano 8051 and ModelSim.

 ---

-# 📖 Description

-This project was developed as part of the **Computer Organization (Organisasi Komputer)** course assignment.

-The objective of this project is to implement and analyze basic arithmetic operations on the Intel 8051 microcontroller using Assembly language.
-The project includes both **8-bit** and **16-bit** arithmetic operations and verifies their correctness through simulation.

----

-# 📂 Repository Structure
+# Repository Structure

 ```
-Tugas-orkom-8051-Arithmetic-Operation
-│
 ├── 8-bit
 │   ├── add.asm
 │   ├── sub.asm